CD4017BE/DataFlowCircuits/doc/icon_format.md

 - `hasText` = 1 if the block supports a text argument.
 - `textX` and `textY` specify the text position relative to the icon's upper left corner in steps of 2 pixels.
 - `textBaseLen` specifies the number of characters that can fit into the block without stretching it.
 Beyond that the icon will stretch in the middle by 4 pixels per character.
+- Every `stringLen` specifies the number of bytes in the following utf8 encoded string.
+- `macroString` contains the comma separated list of identifiers to assign the text arguments to.
+- `pinNameString` specifies the name of each pin.
+- `descriptionString` contains arbitrary documentation text for the block.